Anawalt Logo

 Caring for Eggplant

-• Mulching: Apply a layer of mulch around the base of plants to retain moisture and suppress weeds.
+• Apply a layer of mulch around the base of plants to retain moisture and suppress weeds.

-• Side-Dressing: Midway through the growing season, side-dress plants with compost or aged manure to provide additional nutrients.
+• Midway through the growing season, side-dress plants with compost or aged manure to provide additional nutrients.

-• Pruning: Pruning can promote better air circulation and prevent disease.
+• Pruning can promote better air circulation and prevent disease.
 Remove any damaged or diseased leaves or branches, as well as any suckers that may divert energy from the main stem.

 A cluster of eggplants